Unveiling the drivers of the Baryon Cycles with Interpretable Multi-step Machine Learning and Simulations: Data and Methods

 \subsection{Why we need Multi-step Interpretable Machine Learning?}

 Analyzing over 50 features in the dataset poses a challenge, even with an interpretable model.
-Manually selecting variables risks overlooking important features, so we employed the permutation feature importance method with Random Forest to identify the most significant features.
+Manually selecting variables risks overlooking important features or adding bias due to our preconceptions, so we employed the permutation feature importance method with Random Forest to identify the most significant features.
 However, while permutation importance highlights which features are important, it does not reveal why they matter.
 To address this, we incorporated the EBM model to better understand the relationship between the target variable and the input features.